LTA Personal Mobility Aid (PMA) Regulations 2026

 Users can use the speed of other pedestrians as a guide.
 So long as their PMA is going at approximately the same speed as a brisk walk, they are likely within the speed limit.

-If the PMA was purchased from Falcon ELFIGO, yes, it can be done for a fee.
+If the PMA was purchased from ELFIGO (formerly Falcon), yes, it can be done for a fee.
 The rate for programming is $90 for walk-in and $150 for on-site.

 If you belong to one of these groups, approval is not needed: